jmplonka/InventorLoader/README.md

   * **SAT based**: like STEP file, model will be imported based on FACE, EDGES and VERTICES.
   * **STEP based**: The ACIS model will be converted into STEP and imported afterwards.

+### DXF import
+DXF files contains sometimes 3D-Solids.
+These are represented as SAT/SAB content.
+The solids can be imported either using native of STEP conversion.

 ## History
+**1.1**    (2020-05-04): Added importing of 3D-Solids from DXF files.
 **1.0.1**  (2020-04-10): Fixed finding of SAB import.
 **1.0.0**  (2019-08-26): Reorganized section readers (1.0).
 **0.18.0** (2019-08-07): Added coloring of single faces and changed to default Inventor campera position (RC2).